Cloud-Computing-Spring-2025/ride-sharing-analytics-spark-streaming-ramisha99/README.md

 261.70,2025-04-01 17:42:00,2025-04-01 17:43:00
 ```
 Notes
-CSVs update in real time in the output/ directory
+- CSVs update in real time in the output/ directory

-Checkpoints are automatically managed in the checkpoints/ folder
+- Checkpoints are automatically managed in the checkpoints/ folder

-Make sure the simulator is running before launching any task
+- Make sure the simulator is running before launching any task

-For faster testing, Task 3 uses a short time window (1 minute with 30 sec slides)
+- For faster testing, Task 3 uses a short time window (1 minute with 30 sec slides)

-Run All Tasks Independently
+-Run All Tasks Independently

 In different terminals (after running the simulator):
 ```
 python3 task1_ingest_parse.py